TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 }
 ```

-And thats all of it!
-Just like with the Peertube video embeds, this all was code that just ended up going in to Owncast's admin interface in the appropriate places, and if you want to see all of it in one place, or want to see the most up-to-date versino of it, check ou the [github repository](https://github.com/reclaimhosting/reclaim.tv-customizations/).
+And that's all of it!
+Just like with the Peertube video embeds, this all was code that just ended up going in to Owncast's admin interface in the appropriate places, and if you want to see all of it in one place, or want to see the most up-to-date version of it, check out the [github repository](https://github.com/reclaimhosting/reclaim.tv-customizations/).

 The end result on desktop looks pretty good,[^1] and the pink "Chat" button will toggle it being shown or hidden:
 ![](Pasted%20image%2020231123172910.png)

-[^1]: Although this screenshot isn't maybe the best with just a single  cropped message in Discord showing, but its the best I have available as I write this on my iPad during some Thanksgiving downtime.
+[^1]: Although this screenshot isn't maybe the best with just a single cropped message in Discord showing, but it's the best I have available as I write this on my iPad during some Thanksgiving downtime.

-On phones I'm also pretty happy with the end result:
+On phones, I'm also pretty happy with the end result:
 ![](-4030974424372187380rpreplay_final1698875293.mp4)